csolomonholmes/ModalCleaverSplitView3/README.md

 #<center>Rethinking the Hybrid App Paradigm</center><br>

-# Native SplitView with Cordova Cleaver integration
+# Native SplitView with ChildBrowser Modal Presentation

 ###Use Cordova 1.7.0+ (iOS) as a component.